ReadyCodeToUse/go-svelte-websocket-chat/README.md

 ```
 This will open a connection having a username `foo`, a username cannot be used in more than a connection.
 To make it available to a different client simply interrupt the connection.

+The username foreach connection can only be a lowercase alphanumeric string.

 #### Leave
 Interrupt the session from the client and the server will handle the disconnection on his own.